roobie/ua/README.md

 ### Serialization

-The `function` returned by `ua` defined a `toJSON` property, which results in it being automagically serialized as the boxed value.
+The `function` returned by `ua` defines a `toJSON` property, which results in it being automagically serialized as the boxed value.

 ```javascript
 var user = ua({ name: "Alfred" });